Monday, August 30, 2021 · 16 min read

 When you were a child, did you ever think your family car would be outfitted with RADAR and SONAR as airplanes and submarines had?
 Did you even know what LiDAR was?
 Did you imagine flat-screen displays dominating the dashboard and a navigation system connected to satellites in space?
 It would have seemed like science fiction, and utterly out of reach for 100 years at least.
 But today, all of that and more are a reality.

 ADAS is the single-most-important type of development going on today.
 Of course, there are hybrid and electric power developments going in parallel, which are also extremely important for reducing greenhouse gases and the use of fossil fuels.
-It’s hard to name an automobile maker that isn’t already selling electric versions of their cars, or in the late stages of development.
+It’s hard to name an automobile maker that isn’t already selling electric versions of their cars or is in the late stages of development.

 But ADAS goes directly to the most important aspect of travel: human safety.
 Since more than 90% of road accidents, injuries and fatalities are due to human error, every advancement in ADAS has a clear and absolute effect on preventing injuries and deaths.